pengx17/logseq-dev-theme/readme.md

 A theme imspired from Dev.to & Figma.

 ## Warnings
-- this is a light only theme
+- This is a light only theme.
+Because I only use light theme.
-- subject to change to meeet my own needs
+- Subject to change to meet my own needs.
-- I only have a Mac and other systems are not covered.
+- I only have a Mac and other systems will not be tested.
+- I like Google Fonts.

-Screenshot
+## Screenshot

 ![](./demo.png)